Command Line Interfaces

 - _calculator

-Stores the configured Calculator class object used to calculate the checksums.
+The configured Calculator instance used to calculate the checksums.

 - string_checksum(string)